 Morgan, 28, joined the Pride in July on the heels of a Champions League and Division 1 Féminine title with French club Olympique Lyonnais.
 The 2012 U.S. Soccer Female Player of the Year winner went on to feature in 13 matches for Orlando, scoring nine goals and adding four assists and led the Pride to its first playoff appearance.
 Morgan scored in each of the Pride games during the month of August – a five game goal-scoring streak, which included all three of her 2017 game-winning goals.
 Morgan went on to be named NWSL Player of the Month for the month of August.

 Rapinoe (five) and Horan (four) were tops on the U.S. WNT in assists.
 Rapinoe also scored three times while Horan had one goal.
 For Mewis, 2017 represented a year of growth that saw the 25-year-old become a leader in the center of the midfield while starting every match and playing the second-most minutes on the team.
 All five players had excellent NWSL seasons as well, with Mewis being named to the NWSL Best XI.
 The other four nominees were all named to the NWSL Second XI.

-A new voting process was put in place starting last year.
-Votes will be collected from National Team coaches and staff, WNT players who have earned a cap in 2015, members of the U.S. Soccer Board of Directors, U.S. Soccer’s Athlete Council, National Women’s Soccer League coaches, select college head coaches and select media members.
+A new voting process was put in place starting in 2014.
+Votes will be collected from National Team coaches and staff, WNT players who have earned a cap in 2017, members of the U.S. Soccer Board of Directors, U.S. Soccer’s Athlete Council, National Women’s Soccer League coaches, select college head coaches and select media members.

 Abby Wambach holds the record for most Female Player of the Year awards with six honors (2003, 2004, 2007, 2010, 2011 and 2013).
 Her win in 2013 broke the previous record of five held by Mia Hamm.